-Alooma automatically creates one or more event types for each integration/input, depending on the type of input, and automatically adds a field under the
+Alooma automatically creates one or more event types for each input, depending on the type of input.
+We'll automatically add a field under the

 _metadata dictionary called

 event_type to each every event: